 Homemade Valentine's Day Cards

-Here are some more card ideas (see examples by clicking on the link):
+Here are some more card ideas:

 Use a corrugated cardboard square with hard plastic taped to the back so your child can't pierce though and hurt himself or mar the work surface.